 For related information about this topic, refer to the following IBM Redbooks publication:

-For clients who want advanced software features, IBM FlashSystem 840 combined with SAN Volume Controller provides an enterprise-class solution by integrating SAN Volume Controller functions and services, such as mirroring, IBM FlashCopy®, thin provisioning, IBM Real-time Compression™ Copy Services, and broader host support that enriches any storage environment without introducing any delay or latency.
-Figure 1 shows the IBM FlashSystem Enterprise Performance Solution, which includes FlashSystem 840 bundled with the SAN Volume Controller system.
+For clients who want advanced software features, IBM FlashSystem 840 integrated with SAN Volume Controller provides an enterprise-class solution by utilizing SAN Volume Controller functions and services, such as mirroring, IBM FlashCopy®, thin provisioning, IBM Real-time Compression™ Copy Services, and broader host support that enriches any storage environment without introducing any delay or latency.
+Figure 1 shows the benefits of IBM FlashSystem 840 integrated with the SAN Volume Controller system.

 Figure 1.
 IBM FlashSystem 840 and IBM System Storage SAN Volume Controller

 - FlashSystem 840 delivers the lowest latency and the highest IOPS in the market today at an economical price.